 Erin obtained undergraduate degrees in Spanish and Political Science, magna cum laude, and then went on to study law at the University of Arizona College of Law.
 During law school, Erin argued an employment discrimination case before the 9th Circuit Court of Appeals in 2008.

-Erin is a member of Phi Beta Kappa, the Washington State Bar Association, Oregon Bar Association, and the American Immigration Lawyers Association (AILA).
+Erin has practiced law for ten years.
+She is a member of Phi Beta Kappa, the Washington State Bar Association, Oregon Bar Association, and the American Immigration Lawyers Association (AILA).
 Erin lives in Portland, and enjoys traveling around the world with her husband.

-Ahmed recently moved to the Portland Metro area from Southern California.
-Prior to joining Passage, he managed cases for an international immigration firm in East Africa.
+Ahmed moved to Portland from Southern California.
+Prior to joining Passage, he managed casework for an international immigration firm in East Africa.

 Ahmed holds a master’s in Nonproliferation and Terrorism Studies from the Middlebury Institute of International Studies, where he managed projects commissioned by the United States Special Operations Command, Federal Bureau of Investigations, and Monterey Terrorism Research and Education Program.
-Ahmed also holds bachelor’s degrees in Religious Studies and Middle East Studies from the University of California Santa Barbara.
-Ahmed sits on the board of the Arab American Cultural Center of Oregon (AACCO), is fluent in Arabic, and is a member of the World Economic Forum’s Global Community.
+He also holds bachelor’s degrees in Religious Studies and Middle East Studies from the University of California Santa Barbara.
+Ahmed is Curator of the World Economic Forum’s Global Shapers hub in Portland and speaks Arabic.

 Alison grew up in Bend, Oregon and moved across the country to upstate New York to attend Bard College.
 While in school, she studied Human Rights and Latin American studies and worked as an English tutor for migrant farm workers in the community.
 She also had the opportunity to study abroad in Oaxaca, Mexico and work with a non-profit teaching English to children in Teotitlan del Valle, a rural rug-weaving village outside of the city.
 She recently spent a few weeks exploring Mexico City and would love to live there someday.